 - DB Instance ID The default is the ID of the original database.
 If the original database still exists, the recovery operation will fail.
-To recover a new database, type a new ID. - DB Snapshot ID Displays the snapshot ID. - DB Instance Class The default is the original class, but you can choose another. - Port The default is the port of the original backed-up database, but you can choose another. - Multi AZ Whether to launch the database in a multi AZ configuration or not.
+To recover a new database, type a new ID. - DB Snapshot ID Displays the snapshot ID. - DB Instance Class The default is the original class, but you can choose another. - Port -The default is the port of the original backed-up database, but you can choose another. - Multi AZ Whether to launch the database in a multi AZ configuration or not.
 The default is the value from the original backed-up database. - Subnet Group Whether to launch the database in a VPC subnet or not, and to which subnet group.
 The default will be the value from the original backed-up database.
 You can recover a database from outside a VPC to a VPC subnet group, but the other way around is not supported and will return an error.

-As in other types of recovery, you can choose to use different AWS credentials.
+As in other types of recovery, you can choose to use different AWS credentials by clearing the check box and entering your keys.